Water by Design

 Since 2005, our Water by Design initiative has been working with individuals and organisations to identify and fill knowledge gaps, and facilitate the uptake of improved practice in sustainable water management.

-We work together to encourage innovative practice and build regionally consistent approaches.
+Healthy Waterways works to encourage innovative practice and build regionally consistent approaches.
 By facilitating information exchange, networking, and constructive debate, practitioners are motivated to deliver high quality urban environments.

 We identify and fill knowledge gaps with evidence-based resources and tools, promoting smarter policy that enables innovation.

 We facilitate practice uptake by delivering capacity building services and products including training, guidelines and technical resources for practitioners in industry and local government.

 Our priority areas: